Update your browser to view this website correctly.

 A partnership among Children’s Home Society of Florida, the University of Central Florida and Orange County Public Schools brought the successful Community Partnership School model to Florida.
 Florida’s first Community Partnership School – Evans Community Partnership School – officially opened at Evans High School in Orlando on October 13, 2012.

-CHS is a core partner in 27 out of 36 Community Partnership Schools in Florida — more than any other entity in the state.
+CHS is a core partner in 37 Community Partnership Schools in Florida — more than any other entity in the state.

 As CHS celebrates 120 years of helping kids realize their full potential, we’re excited to shine a light on a decade of transforming students’ lives through Community Partnership Schools.
 Learn more in a recent feature by Florida Trend.